 The broker selected by the client sends quarterly, or more frequent, account statements directly to the client.
 The client will receive account statements from the broker-dealer, bank, or other qualified custodian and the client should carefully review these statements.

 Account daily balance statements are sent to each client by B & A Sector Watch for the purpose of documenting the calculation of the advisory fee at the end of each quarter.
 Clients are urged to compare the account statements they receive from the qualified custodian with those they receive from us.

-Item 16 Investment Discretion At E 8 & A Sector Watch we do accept discretionary authority to manage securities accounts on ents through the limited power of attorney form the client fills out with the broker.
-Schan of Cil ents all ough the inniced power of according form the chefit fins out with the bloker. Λεσ result of this limited power of attorney, we can choose, without specific client consent, es to be bought or sold, the amount of securities to be bought or sold and the timing of such a trade e unless the client directs us otherwise over the phone or in writing.
-We cannot choose the ealer to be used without the consent of the client nor can we choose the commission rates to be paid, a as these are set by the broker.
+Item 16 Investment Discretion

+At B & A Sector Watch we do accept discretionary authority to manage securities accounts on behalf of clients through the limited power of attorney form the client fills out with the broker.

+As a result of this limited power of attorney, we can choose, without specific client consent, the securities to be bought or sold, the amount of securities to be bought or sold and the timing of such a trade unless the client directs us otherwise over the phone or in writing.
+We cannot choose the broker or dealer to be used without the consent of the client nor can we choose the commission rates to be paid, as these are set by the broker.